Bealby/grandpas-pocket-watch-shop/TESTING.md

 - [Unit Tests](https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/unit-tests/)
-  Django comes with a test suite of `Unit Tests` that all use the testing infrastructure that ships with Django for testing applications.
+  Django comes with a test suite of `Unit Tests` that all use the testing infrastructure that comes with Django for testing applications.

   A variety of standard unit tests were carried out for